IS:13252(Part-1) | IT(Information Technology)

 The material that will be used in the components and in the construction of the equipment must be selected under normal load and the temperature must not increase over safe values.
 Moreover, the components operating at the high temperature must be effectively shielded and separated in order to avoid overheating.

 It is to be noted that compliance will be checked by inspection of material data sheets and through determination and recording of the temperature.

 15. TNV Circuit

-It is a circuit which is typically an equipment to which an accessible area of contact is restricted and is designed and protected under normal operating conditions and single fault conditions.
+It is a circuit that is typically equipment to which an accessible area of contact is restricted and is designed and protected under normal operating conditions and single-fault conditions.